ikushum/100-days-of-Algorithm-Challenge/README.md

 37) **disemvowel_trolls:** Trolls are attacking your comment section!.
 A common way to deal with this situation is to remove all of the vowels from the trolls' comments, neutralizing the threat.
 The function that takes a string and return a new string with all vowels removed.
 For example, the string "This website is for losers LOL!" would become "Ths wbst s fr lsrs LL!".

+### Day 28: February 23, 2017

+38) **backward_read_primes:** The function finds all Backwards Read Primes between two positive given numbers (both inclusive), the second one being greater than the first one.
+The resulting array or the resulting string will be ordered following the natural order of the prime numbers.